-ASK: Support Additional CDC Prostate Cancer Outreach to High-Risk Men - The FY23 Labor-HHS-Education appropriations bill included \$15.2M in funding for CDC prostate cancer activities, an increase of \$1M that recognized the agency's commitment to conduct outreach and education for high-risk men.
+ASK: Support Additional CDC Prostate Cancer Outreach to High-Risk Men - Both the House and Senate Fiscal Year 2024 Labor-HHS-Education appropriations bills included \$15.2M in funding for CDC prostate cancer activities, the same funding level as FY23.
 We would like Congress to increase the prostate cancer activities line to a total of \$20M, to support outreach to African-American and other high-risk men.
-We ask that Members include the following Labor-HHS report language in their individual request letters to the Appropriations Committee:
+We ask that Members include the following Labor-HHS report language in their individual request letters to the Appropriations Committee for FY25:

-Prostate Cancer - The Committee is aware of the continued rise in prostate cancer deaths and supports the CDC's work to increase public awareness of prostate cancer risks, screening, and treatment in high-risk men.
-The Committee provides \$20,000,000 for the CDC's prostate cancer activities, including \$7,000,000 for initiatives to increase outreach and education among high-risk men, especially African-American men.
+Prostate Cancer - The Committee is alarmed by the continued rise in prostate cancer deaths and supports the CDC's work to address this trend by increasing public awareness of prostate cancer risks, screening, and treatment in high-risk men.
+The Committee provides \$20,000,000 for the CDC's prostate cancer activities, including \$7,000,000 for initiatives to increase outreach and education among African-American men and other high-risk groups.